b2m9/nd004-p3/README.md

 This repo is part of Udacity's nd004 course.

-CLI report script to analyse a
+CLI report script to analyse an SQL dump and print a simple report on the command line.

 ## Kudos

-Thanks to Udacity for providing the foundation of the [Vagrantfile used in this repo](https://github.com/udacity/fullstack-nanodegree-vm).
+- Udacity for providing the foundation of the [Vagrantfile used in this repo](https://github.com/udacity/fullstack-nanodegree-vm).

 ## What